GlassTomeGames/GlassTomeGames.github.io/_drafts/the-long-road-minijam.md

 We begin each of our game jam's the same way: with a short call to bounce around ideas.
 TODO: Describe this conversation phase and how the idea came about.

+A typical call normally has a few rejected ideas or concepts before we land on a "genre" that we like and then we build on that.
+Rio suggested some kind of survival game based on a grid that populates as you move around the world.
+The idea of future led us to create a world that you don't want to settle down in; A world where you have to keep on moving in order to survive.
+Once we had this core idea, we starting building on it by suggested gameplay loops and mechanisms for the player.

+Turn based gameplay would lend itself well to the grid style that we were already proficient in thanks to Sprawl.
+From that we figured out we probably need resources.
+Food came first and naturally after that population or group size came into play.
+We knew that we wanted to simple and engaging game, so we restricted it to 3 resources and settled on weapons for the last one.
+This allowed us to introduce conflict and allow the player to deal with it in a few different ways.

+At this point we were trying to find the core essence of the game.
+What made the player care about the world and their character?
+After recently picking up "As Far as the eye" we were quite fond of their option system when encountering new tribes.
+What if we mixed in some old school text based adventure and created a large directory of events that could be randomly chosen from when the player goes to a tile.

+CAN GET RID OF THIS BELOW(?)
 - Turn based survival game
 - Grid-based gameplay (our speciality by now)
 - Resources in the game